NeilBotelho/IRCish/DesignDoc.md

 - clientWriter go routine

 **Performs:**
-- Enter infinite loop to read user messages, unmarshall the json(user response) into a Msg struct and send it to ```resolveRequest``` function
+- Enter infinite loop to read user messages, unmarshal the JSON(user response) into a Msg struct and send it to ```resolveRequest``` function
 - The read deadline for reading user messages is set by ```resolveRequest``` function
 - If read error occurs, it runs ```closeClient``` function with and argument of client and exits.
-- If error occurs during umarshalling the incoming message is discarded and we renter the loop
+- If error occurs during umarshaling the incoming message is discarded and we renter the loop

 ### -resolveRequest